bool64/logz/README.md

 l.Debug("starting example")
 l.Sugar().Infow("sample info", "one", 1, "two", 2)
 l.Error("unexpected end of the world")

+l.Warn("please be careful with asf872dfse732")
+l.Warn("please be careful with sdf890sdf0w9d") // These messages will be grouped together with help of filtering.

 l.Info("starting server at http://localhost:6060/")
 err = http.ListenAndServe("0.0.0.0:6060", logzpage.Handler(lo...))